butterw/bShaders/A-pack/readme.md

-## Color Adjustment pixel shader pack (A-pack, dx9, dx11 and mpv.hook)
+## Color Adjustment pixel shader pack (A-pack, dx9, dx11 and mpv .hook)
-https://github.com/butterw/bShaders/tree/master/A-pack
-code released under GPL v3 by butterw
+Designed to allow easy color adjustments, typically useful when watching (web) videos. https://github.com/butterw/bShaders/tree/master/A-pack code released under GPL v3 by butterw

-For video players+renderers which support user pixel shader integration:
+For applications such as video players+renderers with support for rgb pixel shader integration:

-A-pack:
+A-pack custom user shaders:
 - Shaders (mpc-hc, mpc-be, etc.) dx9 hlsl shaders.
-Can be used with evr-cp or mpc-vr
+Can be used with evr-cp or mpc-vr renderers.
 - Shaders11 (mpc-hc, mpc-be, etc.)
 	dx11 hlsl shaders.
 Can be used in mpc-vr (post-resize only).
 - mpv
-	glsl .hook shaders.
+	glsl .hook shaders (for default vo=gpu, and vo=gpu_next)

-The shaders are lightweight and typically only have one (user tunable) parameter.
+The shaders are lightweight and typically only have one or no (user tunable) parameters.
+In general, parameter values are in [-1, 1.0] interval, with 0 corresponding to no effect.
-They are designed to allow easy color adjustments.
-These can typically be useful when watching (web) videos.

 ### Shaders